gmr/conserl/doc/conserl_kv.md

 <ul class="definitions"><li><code>Prefix = list()</code></li><li><code>Result = {ok, list()} | {error, Reason}</code></li></ul>

-Return the values for all keys with the supplied prefix.
+Return the values for all keys with the supplied `Prefix`.
 <a name="get_all-2"></a>

 ### get_all/2 ###